About the monastery

 The Cismar Altar- one of the oldest surviving winged altars worldwide

-The Cismar Altar, which is now as its original location in the monastery church quire - and can be seen within the course of a guided tour, is also famous.
+The Cismar Altar, which is now as its original location in the monastery church quire - is also famous.
 It is known as one of the oldest surviving winged altars in existence.
 The altar created by a Lübeck workshop around 1315 served the purpose of presenting the valuable monastery treasure of relics in the Middle Ages.
 The wide-ranging iconographic altar programme is devoted to the life of Christ as well as the congregation founder Benedikt von Nursia and the monastery patron Johannes.